keshav7330/spring-boot-rest/README.md

 * This project now uses **Spring Data JPA** for persistent storage, which is a major upgrade from the previous in-memory list.
 * The default database is **H2**, which creates the database in memory and is perfect for development and testing.
 This can be easily swapped out for a production database like PostgreSQL or MySQL by changing the dependencies and `application.properties` file.

+**Database Credentials:**
+- The database password is stored in an **environment variable** `DB_PASSWORD`.
+- Locally, you can set it in IntelliJ Run Configuration or using a `.env` file.
+- For production, use a strong, secure password.